-This guide introduces you to resources related to the Indigenous Studies specialisation.
+This guide introduces you to resources related to Indigenous Studies.

-Click on each subject tab to view a selection of books, journals, databases and websites related to that subject.
+Click on each subject tab to view a selection of books, online videos, journals, databases and websites related to that subject.

 You will need to search more widely for additional material so conduct a LibrarySearch to find books, journal articles, newspaper articles, audiovisual material and much more.